Link Search Menu Expand Document

 Clipboard Integration

-The following will copy the text into the clipboard.
+The following will copy the text docker into the clipboard.
 This is useful if users need to interact with a web interface.

 `docker`{{copy}}